 Congratulations, you’re engaged!
 Take some time to enjoy this new stage of your relationship before you begin to plan everything.
 Once you’re ready to start planning, drill down on the important details to create an overview of your wedding.
 Consider these key ideas:

-A wedding planner takes a load off the couple and families.
+A wedding planner takes a load off the couple and their families.
 They can oversee finding a venue, arranging essential wedding rentals, and helping you set up a timetable for the big day.
-However, a wedding planner is another expense and it means relegating many decisions to a third party.
-If you do go the wedding planner route, choose carefully.
+However, it's an added expense, so weigh the benefits carefully.
 Make sure the person or organization is reliable and in sync with your vision.

 When you start thinking about how long it takes to plan a wedding, the venue does factor in.
 The venue is one of the biggest concerns for your wedding planning timeline.
 Keep these points in mind: